 24. Include Images

 Who says we have to grow up?
 The best part about books when we were little kids was the pictures.
 Not much has changed.
-People today still crave visual aids during the process of storytelling.
-Your business blog doesn’t have to be overflowing with images in every single post, but you should make an effort to include at least one image in your posts:
+People today still crave visual aids in the storytelling process.
+Your business blog doesn’t have to be overflowing with images in every single post, but you should make an effort to include at least one image per post:

 25. Write a Meta Description